slim-template/slim/README.md

 #### `'`

-> The single quote tells Slim to copy the line, but make sure this is a single trailing space.
+> The single quote tells Slim to copy the line (similar to |), but makes sure that a single trailing space is appended.

 #### `-`